Parents can help their children with a down payment without running afoul of the IRS

 Fortunately, there’s an alternative to not helping at all: Lend them the cash.
 If you want to help your children (or convince your parents to help you with a down payment), then there are several ways to do so without triggering nasty tax penalties.
 Los Angeles CPA Michael Eisenberg recently helped a father structure a $2,000-a-month loan to his out-of-work son.
 The expectation is that the economy will turn around and the son will get a new job; the documents require him to start paying the loan back in 2011.
 “Make sure everyone is clear on the terms–is it a loan or a gift?”
 Eisenberg says.
 “You’ve got to be clear which way you’re going, or it can ruin the family relationship,” he adds.

-Setting this up needn’t be expensive.
-You can buy standard loan forms through Nolo.com.
-Or one of billionaire Sir Richard Branson’s latest ventures–Virgin Money–will generate the paperwork for $99.
+Setting this up doesn’t need to be expensive.
+You can buy standard loan forms through Nolo.com or other similar websites.
 But if you’re lending a substantial amount, or for a long period, you should consult with your lawyer or accountant about the gift and estate tax angles and how any outstanding loan will be treated should you die.
 If you need professional advice, reach out to your lawyer, tax professional, or loan officer to answer any questions that may come up throughout the process.